 To make the game more sentimental, film the bride as she gives her answers.
 This footage will then be played during the bachelor party.
 Setting a reward and penalty for right and wrong answers, respectively, will make it more entertaining.

 Jeopardy is a popular American quiz show that tests players’ general knowledge in various disciplines and categories.
-This can be adapted into a bachelor party game by focusing the questions on the groom.
+Besides bridal Jeopardy, this can also be adapted into a bachelor party game by focusing the questions on the groom.
 These questions can include childhood facts, details about his relationship with his partner, personal characteristics, and so on.
 This game will check how well the guests know the groom.

 12. King’s Cup